azzenn4/sys-novast/README.md

     RAM: 3200MhZ 1x8GB
     Exclusion : Disable ParlerTTS, 4GB VRAM is not enough for Acoustic Modelling.

-> For use on Windows 11 Operating System:
+> For use on Windows 11 Operating System :
 > Please check the 'to/your/path' format as it's different from Linux

+> For use on X11 Compositor :
+> Check OpenCV support, particularly found in os.environment module or
+> explicily set on bash terminal.

 > Due to the need of XAI for this project, we cannot yet ensure its reliability in real world,